Shopping used to be easy, you know. If you needed something new, you just went to the best local manufacturer for a recommendation.

 In the 1940’s, Dr Percy Spencer – an American scientist – noticed that the military radar equipment he was working with had melted the candy bar in his pocket.

-Now, in 2018, almost every household in America owns what we call microwave ovens.
+Now, almost every household in America owns what we call microwave ovens.
 These mysterious metal boxes.
 You put cold food in, and hot food comes out.
 Magic.
 But how many of us really know what’s causing our food to heat up?

 How a microwave oven works is fairly simple.
 Here’s the step-by-step process: